nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `delete /MATRICULATION NUMBER`

-* If the matriculation number does not exist in the records, a popup message will be displayed to inform users that the matriculation number is not found
+* If the matriculation number does not exist in the records, an error message will be displayed to inform users that the matriculation number is not found

 >**NOTE:** The matriculation number of a student is a unique 9-character alphanumeric sequence that begins with A.